mozilla-metrics/grouperfish/docs/hacking.rst

 ``service``
     The REST service and the batch system.
-    This must not contain any code or dependencies that is related to specific algorithms/transforms.
+    This must not contain any code or any dependencies that are related to specific transforms.

 ``docs``
     Sphinx-style documentation.